veasey/block-n-scroll/LOG.md

 09 06 2025
 Revising schema, found some missing data.
 Fleshing out the seed files.
-- [ ] Chaos dwarfs fin, check previous as skill IDs changed.

 ---
+10 06 2025
+Basic monolith framework.
+Routing to deliver flat results as HTML or JSON (for API requests).

+--
-10 11 2025
+11 06 2025
-- Considering building a team and rules reference, deliverable as HTML pages or JSON api to test data.